(New England) Contra

 Balance & Petronella again.
 (4)

-B2: Star by the left (wrist-hold),
+B2: Star by the left (wrist-grip),

-after passing 3 places, peel-off…
+after passing three places, peel-off

 …to Do-si-do new neighbor.